Neal-Ding/fetch-plugin/README.md

 fetch polyfill with **TIMEOUT** setting and other options, extend from whatwg-fetch

-if you need other feature or has an issue, please let me know~
+if you need other feature or got some issue, please let me know~

 ## Installation